walkawayy/TR1X/docs/tr1/GAMEFLOW.md

       <code>loading_screen</code>
     </td>
     <td>
-      <code>picture_path</code>
+      <code>path</code>
     </td>
     <td>String</td>
     <td rowspan="2">
-      Displays the specified picture for the given number of seconds.
+      Displays the specified picture for the given number of seconds (default: 5).
 Functions identically to display_picture except these pictures can be enabled/disabled by the user with the loading screen option in the config tool.
     </td>
   </tr>
   <tr valign="top">